-Darwen Vale High School is hosting an open evening on April 25 for prospective applicants to find out more about the range of apprenticeship opportunities available at Blackburn with Darwen Council.
+Darwen Vale High School hosted an open evening on April 25 for prospective applicants to find out more about the range of apprenticeship opportunities available at Blackburn with Darwen Council.

-The event will run between 5.45pm and 8pm and offers the chance to speak to managers about the different roles and also meet current apprentices to find out about their experience.The roles include everything from being an apprentice electrician to working in HR, IT, community safety and project management.
+The event offered the chance to speak to managers about the different roles and also meet current apprentices to find out about their experience.The roles include everything from being an apprentice electrician to working in HR, IT, community safety and project management.

 All of the apprenticeships are full-time and the successful applicants will undertake the equivalent of one days training per week.
 As part of the scheme, which is open to people of all ages, there’s the chance to earn up to £20,000 a year as part of a minimum two year contract.